Tragedy in a Temporary Town (Shell Presents)

 "Tragedy In A Temporary Town" is a 1959 episode of the Australian anthology drama show Shell Presents starring Michael Pate.
 It was filmed "live" in Melbourne, then recorded and broadcast in Sydney.
 It was the third episode of Shell Presents and the first shot in Melbourne.
+It aired live on 16 May 1959 in Melbourne with a taped version airing on 30 May 1959 in Sydney.

-The script had originally been filmed under the same title on The Alcoa Hour in the US in 1956.
+The script had originally been filmed under the same title on The Alcoa Hour in the U.S. in 1956.

 Plot

 In a small town, a group of migrant workers are employed at an aircraft factory and live in a trailer park.
 When a girl claims she has been attacked, a group of men, led by Frank Doran, attempt to find out who is possible.
 They seize a Mexican boy, Raphael Infante, and threaten to lynch him.
 A tolerant man called Alec Beggs attempts to stop them.